Alderman & Sheriff

 Alastair King’s civic responsibilities begin with his service as elected representative for the Ward of Queenhithe in the City of London.
 He has over 24 years’ uninterrupted service; first elected as Common Councilman in 1999; was appointed Deputy for the Ward in 2006; elected Alderman in 2016 with over 96% of the vote; he was re-elected unopposed in 2022.

-Alastair is serving and residing his term at the Old Bailey (Central Criminal Court) as Aldermanic Sheriff for 2022-2023, during which, notable achievements include hosting a special series of themed lunches at on matters pertaining to Women and the Law with leading sector experts, including those on FGM, Gender and the Law and Domestic Abuse and the Law, Menopause and the Law, Free Speech, Forced Marriage, Human Trafficking/Safeguarding and Grooming.
+Alastair served a term at the Old Bailey (Central Criminal Court) as Aldermanic Sheriff for 2022-2023, during which, notable achievements include hosting a special series of themed lunches at on matters pertaining to Women and the Law with leading sector experts, including those on FGM, Gender and the Law and Domestic Abuse and the Law, Menopause and the Law, Free Speech, Forced Marriage, Human Trafficking/Safeguarding and Grooming.

-Further, Alastair is organising a series functions at the Old Bailey, celebrating London as a factor in the success of some individual immigrant communities.
-These include with the Jewish Communities (held in conjunction with the Jewish Leadership Council with Guest Speaker Chief Rabbi Sir Ephraim Mirvis); the Sikh Communities (with leading Kirtan singer Manika Kaur and Guest Speaker Simon Aurora of B&M Stores); the Hindu communities, the Afro-Caribbean communities, and the Muslim communities.
+Further, Alastair has organised a series functions at the Old Bailey, celebrating London as a factor in the success of some individual immigrant communities.
+These include with the Jewish Communities (held in conjunction with the Jewish Leadership Council with Guest Speaker Chief Rabbi Sir Ephraim Mirvis); the Sikh Communities (with leading Kirtan singer Manika Kaur and Guest Speaker Simon Aurora of B&M Stores); the Hindu communities, the African-Caribbean communities, and the Muslim communities.

 Duties of Alderman and Aldermanic Sheriff